5 Reasons Why Your Google Ads Aren’t Performing Well

 In 2020, Kissmetrics found that 52% of B2B PPC ads point towards a homepage rather than a landing page — but this is hardly the most effective method.
 Landing pages should be targeted to your specific campaign, and you should always keep what the searcher wants in mind.
 For example, if you’re a shoe retailer running an ad for keywords like brown suede boots, your landing page would be most effective if it specifically pointed to brown suede boots rather than your entire winter shoe collection.

 Additionally, landing pages with too much information tend to have higher bounce rates.
 Make sure your page has clear CTAs and explains what you’re offering in about three seconds.
-Buyer attention spans are infamously short, and something as small as waiting for a page to load that isn’t optimized for mobile devices can drive them away.
+Buyers have notoriously short attention spans, and even a small delay caused by an unoptimized mobile page can drive them away.

 You’re Not Using The Right Match Types